neuronflicker/CTF/BrixelWinterEdition2020/Cryptography/DontBeSalty/README.md

 > TL;DR: The steps will describe the way we got to the answer for our own learning records.
 If you just want to know what the answer was, jump to the [solution](#solution)

 ### Steps
-From the description, we can see that we need to work out a password of 5 lowercase characters that when the salt is added to the end, the MD5 sum of the string give the hash 2bafea54caf6f8d718be0f234793a9be.
+From the description, we can see that we need to work out a password of 5 lowercase characters.
+When the salt is added to the end of that password, the MD5 sum of the string should give the hash 2bafea54caf6f8d718be0f234793a9be.
 For example, the passoword could be `passw`, with the salt it becomes `passw04532@#!!`, and then the MD5 sum should be calculated and tested for a match to the given MD5.
-In a bash scripts we could write:
+In a bash script we could write:
 ```bash
 pass="passw04532@#!!"
 expected=2bafea54caf6f8d718be0f234793a9be